RuoWuQing/MyVimConfig/ReadMe.md

 1. Uncompress to user's home folder
 2. Refresh the font caches by execute under command in terminal:

-	`sudo fc-cache -fv`
+	`fc-cache -fv`

-	After do this a reboot maybe need
+	After do this a reboot maybe needed

 # Preview #
 ## PowerLine ##